GenericMappingTools/pygmt/doc/install.rst

 Common installation issues
 --------------------------

-If you have any issues with the installation, please check the following common problems and solutions.
+If you have any issues with the installation, please check out the following common problems and solutions.

 "Error loading GMT shared library at ..."